About Tony Perkins

 He claimed not to know the group’s ideology at the time, but it had been widely publicized in Louisiana and the nation.
 In 1999 — two years before Perkins’ speech to the CCC — U.S. Senate Majority Leader Trent Lott had been embroiled in a national scandal over his ties to the group.
 GOP chairman Jim Nicholson then urged Republicans to avoid the CCC because of its “racist views.”

-As a state legislator, he ran for the Republican nomination for the U.S. Senate in 2002.
-The Duke incident from the Jenkins campaign surfaced again in the local press, possibly dooming Perkins’ campaign to a fourth-place finish in the primaries, according to The Nation.
-He joined the FRC in the fall of 2003 after the loss.
+As a state legislator, he ran for the Republican nomination for the U.S. Senate in 2002, but suffered a fourth-place finish in the primaries and ended up joining FRC in the fall of 2003.
 He left the Louisiana Legislature the next year after serving two terms.

 Perkins at the helm